gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 #### Social engineering

 Social engineering is the term used for manipulation techniques utilized by malicious actors seeking to exploit human psychology by tricking people into divulging confidential information or performing actions that compromise operational security.
 Social engineering relies on human error and deception rather than traditional computer hacking methods.
-Modern day encryption is uncrackable for our current technology, as it would take more than the age of the universe to crack the common SHA256 algorithm used for encrypting data sent through the internet.
-For this reason, hackers increasingly rely on deceiving humans to introduce malicious software from inside of an organization.
+Modern day encryption is uncrackable with our current technology, as it would take more than the age of the universe to decode the common SHA256 algorithm used for encrypting data sent through the internet.
+For this reason, hackers increasingly rely on deceiving humans to introduce malicious software from within of an organization.

 Estimates suggest that between 70-90% of all malicious breaches involve some form of social engineering.
 With the rise of AI, social engineering attacks could become more sophisticated, tailored to specific employees or organizations.